Meulengracht/bake/daemons/cookd/README.md

 <h1 align="center" style="margin-top: 0px;">Serve Daemon</h1>

-The serve daemon is the application backend.
+The serve daemon is the build server backend.
 This needs to be implemented on an OS basis.
-This means if you seek to support chef applications, you need to implement serve for your OS.
-The serve daemon must adhere to the serve specification.
+This daemon does not neccessarily need to be implemented for each OS that supports chef applications, as it's an extra service.
+Running this daemon on a server, allows the use of the `--remote` switch for `bake`.

+The daemon uses gracht protocols to communicate.

 ## Linux Features

-Implementation is in progress, and requires libfuse3 to work as we provide our own FS implementation layer over VaFS.
+N/A

 ## Windows Features

-Still needs to be implemented
+N/A

-<h1 align="center" style="margin-top: 0px;">Serve Protocol Specification</h1>
+<h1 align="center" style="margin-top: 0px;">Cookd Protocol Specification</h1>

-See protocols/served.gr file for the protocol definition.
+See protocols/cookd.gr file for the protocol definition.

 ```
-service served (42) {
+service cookd (43) {
     func install(string packageName) : () = 1;
     func remove(string packageName) : (int result) = 2;
     func info(string packageName) : (package info) = 3;